 Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our Proxy Materials over the Internet.
-Accordingly, on or about April 30, 2019, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice of Internet Availability") because the Board is soliciting your proxy to vote at the Annual Meeting, including at any adjournments or postponements of the Annual Meeting.
-The Notice of 2019 Annual Meeting of Stockholders ("Notice of Annual Meeting"), this proxy statement, the proxy card or voting instruction form, and the Annual Report on Form 10-K for the year ended December 31, 2018 (collectively the "Proxy Materials") are available to stockholders on the Internet.
+Accordingly, on or about April 29, 2020, we will send you a Notice of Internet Availability because the Board is soliciting your proxy to vote at the Annual Meeting, including at any adjournments or postponements of the Annual Meeting.
+The Notice of 2020 Annual Meeting of Stockholders ("Notice of Annual Meeting"), this proxy statement, the proxy card or voting instruction form, and the Annual Report on Form 10-K for the year ended December 31, 2019 (collectively the "Proxy Materials") are available to stockholders on the Internet.

-The Notice of Internet Availability will provide instructions as to how stockholders may access and review the Proxy Materials on the website referred to in the Notice of Internet Availability or, alternatively, how to request that a copy of the Proxy Materials, including a proxy card, be sent to them by mail or email.
+The Notice of Internet Availability will provide instructions as to how a stockholder of record may access and review the Proxy Materials on the website referred to in the Notice of Internet Availability or, alternatively, how to request that a copy of the Proxy Materials, including a proxy card, be sent by mail or email to the stockholder of record.
 The Notice of Internet Availability will also provide voting instructions.
 Please note that, while our Proxy Materials are available at the website referenced in the Notice of Internet Availability, and our Notice of Annual Meeting, proxy statement and Annual Report on Form 10-K are available on our website, no other information contained on either website is incorporated by reference in or considered to be a part of this document.

-We intend to mail the Notice of Internet Availability on or about April 30, 2019 to all stockholders of record entitled to vote at the Annual Meeting.
+We intend to mail the Notice of Internet Availability on or about April 29, 2020 to all stockholders of record entitled to vote at the Annual Meeting.
 The Proxy Materials will be made available to stockholders on the Internet on the same date.